Surfbarrel/Fizz-Buzz/README.md

-# Fizz Buzz Game
+A Fizz Buzz Game using Javascript.
-Practing Javascript